How to get FREE cat treats and other MeowneySaving pet tips

 ‘Free’ cat treats or food minis inside packs

-In the last few months, we’ve spotted these special packs in supermarkets such as Asda and Tesco as well as discounters B&M and Home Bargains, so it really is worth checking a few boxes from the brand your lovable furball prefers.
+We’ve spotted these special promotional packs in supermarkets such as Asda, Sainsbury's and Tesco as well as discounters B&M and Home Bargains, so it really is worth checking a few boxes from the brand your lovable furball prefers.
 Often, these packs will not only contain a free sample of a treat or food, but also a coupon for money off.
 We’ve seen between 30p and £1 off cat food, treats and cat gravy (whatever that is).

 So if you want to be left feline fine, the next time you peruse the supermarket shelves, check pet food boxes and bags of cat litter for special stickers on the outside of the packaging.
 You're typically looking for a small 2cm-ish square or circular sticker saying something like 'Free sample inside' (see examples below).